-The stylized model outlined in this section provides a structured framework for understanding how economic incentives shape the intergenerational transmission of cultural traits, particularly economic preferences such as work ethic.
-We provide an explicit link between occupational choice and cultural stratification showing that when economic conditions favor traits like work ethic, parents actively invest in shaping their children's values, leading to persistent cultural differences across social classes.
+The stylized model outlined in this section provides a framework for understanding how economic incentives shape the intergenerational transmission of cultural traits, particularly economic preferences such as work ethic.
+We provide an explicit link between occupational choice and cultural stratification, showing that, when economic conditions favor traits like work ethic, parents actively invest in shaping their children's values, leading to persistent cultural differences across social classes.
 Conversely, when these traits yield lower economic returns, cultural stratification diminishes, and intergenerational mobility increases.

 Our model sheds light on the mechanisms that sustain inequality across generations.
 Even in the absence of direct transmission of human capital or wealth, cultural complementarities between occupational choice and preferences create persistent social divisions.
-This highlights an underexplored channel through which economic structures reinforce class stratification, emphasizing that culture is not merely an outcome of economic conditions but an active force that shapes economic opportunities.
+This highlights a channel through which economic structures reinforce class stratification.
+In our model, culture is not merely an outcome of economic conditions but an active force that shapes economic opportunities.

-In this regard, the theory makes contact with classic ideas on the relationship between culture and the economy, tracing back to the work of Max Weber and Karl Marx.
-Weber and Marx each emphasized a one-way causal link between culture and the economy, albeit in opposite directions.
+The theory makes contact with classic ideas on the relationship between culture and the economy, tracing back to the work of Karl Marx and Max Weber.
+Marx and Weber each discussed the link between cultural and economic factors, albeit with opposing views regarding the main causal direction.